Stjerneklar/QuiaMalaeMemoriae/README.md

 The Main Goal is to compile first semester examples, re-evaluate and expand upon them.
 Secondarily include own projects or examples from first semester.

-Currently contains working examples of
+Featuring:
-- BasicTypes, Excercise1, MyFirstObject, AbstractShapes, BirdInheritance
+- ported examples: BasicTypes, Excercise1, MyFirstObject, AbstractShapes, BirdInheritance
-- Custom expanded CountryCode class using lists and different code flows.
+- customized ported examples: CountryCode, Excercise10 (more to be done)
+- Got tired of all the simple pages, hit upon the idea of having a Demo method to replace the simpler code examples where stuff is done in the codebehind or the program file of a console app.
 - StoryTeller: an adventure in XML, LINQ, Lists and Objects